qjhart/mod-part/README.md

 # mod-part
-Part of the needed module
+Part of the needed module.
+Imagine that this script is needed by multiple applications.